JASON (advisory group)

-JASON is an independent group of elite scientists which advises the United States government on matters of science and technology, mostly of a sensitive nature.
+JASON is an independent group of elite scientists who advise the United States government on matters of science and technology, mostly of a sensitive nature.
 The group was created in the aftermath of the Sputnik launch as a way to reinvigorate the idea of having the nation's preeminent scientists help the government with defense problems, similar to the way that scientists helped in World War II but with a new and younger generation.
 It was established in 1960 and has somewhere between 30 and 60 members.
 Its work first gained public notoriety as the source of the Vietnam War's McNamara Line electronic barrier.
 Although most of its research is military-focused, JASON also produced early work on the science of global warming and acid rain.
 Current unclassified research interests include health informatics, cyberwarfare, and renewable energy.

 Activities

 For administrative purposes, JASON's activities are run through the MITRE Corporation, a not-for-profit corporation in McLean, Virginia, which operates Federally Funded Research and Development Centers (FFRDCs) for the federal government.
 The Department of Defense ended its contract with MITRE in April 2019, effectively cutting ties with JASON.
 However, due to the efforts of the Department of Energy as well as others within the government, to include an act of Congress, the contract was reinstated and is now again with the Department of Defense.

 JASON typically performs most of its work during an annual summer study.
 Its sponsors include the Department of Defense, the Department of Energy, and the U.S. Intelligence Community.
 Most of the resulting JASON reports are classified.